mochoabuilds/-cognition-/README.md

 # DATA COLLECTION & PREP

-* My goal is to get rich neighborhood shop ethnographic data into a coherent usable format for the computer vision models.
-The collected ethnographic data is then split into two streams (spatial and temporal) and combined by class score fusion to generate 100 human action classes, each with 100 clips, each lasting 10 seconds per clip.
-I want to show how this rich data set could enable new architectures to be developed that better represent information for greater generalizability across neighborhood shops.
+* My goal is to get neighborhood shop ethnographic data into a coherent usable format for computer vision models.
+I want to show how this rich data set could enable new architectures to be developed that better represent information to computer vision models.

+* STEP 1 RawData - What is ethnography?
+It's a sociological method of firsthand participant observation in once unfamiliar social circles to pull a sense of what's relevant in that world.
+Field notes include: personal interviews, sensory impressions, neighborhood idiosyncrasies, blind spots, unstated goals, preferred work styles, etc. I embarked on 10 months of ethnography in two Chicago neighborhood shops for data collection.
+* STEP 2 TidyDataSet - Build a working auto-encoder to convert the qualitatively rich data into a usable coherent format so it has nicer properties for the computer vision models.
+* STEP 3 Description - Describe each variable and values in the tidy data set
+* STEP 4 ReproducibilityRecipe - Set up calculations in a way that is easy for reproducibility

-* Action Classes for Neighborhood Shops (Working)
+* Action Classes for People Centered Applications
 	* Answering Questions
 	* Bartending
 	* Cleaning Floor